How to Get an Esthetician License in Pennsylvania

 - Professional Practices.
 Sanitation and hygiene are extremely important in the esthetics field.
 During esthetics school, you can expect to learn all about infection control, personal hygiene, sanitation measures, public health and common communicable diseases.

 - Dermatology and Physiology.
 To be an effective esthetician, you need to understand the skin.
 As you prepare for your esthetician license, you’ll learn all about the skin’s function, its structure and about the conditions and disorders that affect its appearance.
 Through this education, you’ll learn how to analyze the skin, diagnose common skin conditions and develop individualized treatment plans for your clients.

 - Facials.
 From spa facials to aromatherapy to mask applications to chemical peels, you’ll learn how to perform a variety of facial skin treatments during your esthetics training.
 You’ll also learn how to operate equipment to perform microdermabrasion.

 - Hair Removal.
 To remove unwanted facial and body hair from the lip, chin, legs or back, esthetics students learn proper waxing techniques.
 These techniques are also important for learning how to shape eyebrows correctly.

 - Makeup.
 To pass your esthetician license exam, you must know how to apply makeup correctly.
 During school, you’ll learn proper application techniques, contouring basics, camouflaging tricks and color theory.

-In addition to this career-specific training, students in esthetics school develop their business skills to help prepare them for success after graduation.
-At the Jolie family of schools, for example, students learn about salon management, resume writing, effective job interviewing skills and client communication, all skills that will help them enhance their professionalism and job opportunities after graduation.
+In addition to this career-specific training, students in esthetics school develop their business skills to help prepare themselves for success after graduation.
+At Jolie Academy, for example, students learn about salon management, resume writing, effective job interviewing skills and client communication — all skills that will help them enhance their professionalism and job opportunities after graduation.